Colorful and quaint, Tequisquiapan is also home to “the best churros we had ever had”.

 Gorditas

-These are Tequisquiapan’s speciality, though you’ll find them all over Mexico.
+These are Tequisquiapan’s specialty, though you’ll find them all over Mexico.
 Gorditas are a stuffed pastry that are delicious, in a word.
-But the pastry is made of maza and filled with meat, cheese, spices and other yummy things if you want more info.
+But the pastry is made of maza and filled with meat, cheese, spices, and other yummy things if you want more info.
 Like I said, delicious.
-Find these at a handful of food vendors that set up in Plaza Miguel Hidalgo.

 Churros